pytorch/torchchat/README.md

 #### Embedding quantization (8 bit integer, channelwise & groupwise)

+The simplest way to quantize embedding tables is with int8 "channelwise" (symmetric) quantization, where each value is represented by an 8 bit integer, and a floating point scale per embedding (channelwise quantization) or one scale for each group of values in an embedding (groupwise quantization).

 *Channelwise quantization*:

-The simplest way to quantize embedding tables is with int8 "channelwise" quantization, where each value is represented by an 8 bit integer, and a floating point scale per group.

 We can do this in eager mode (optionally with torch.compile), we use the `embedding` quantizer with groupsize set to 0 which uses channelwise quantization:

 ```
-python generate.py [--compile] --checkpoint-path ${MODEL_PATH} --prompt "Hello, my name is" --quant '{"linear:int8" : {"bitwidth": 8, "groupsize": 0}}' --device cpu
+python generate.py [--compile] --checkpoint-path ${MODEL_PATH} --prompt "Hello, my name is" --quant '{"embedding" : {"bitwidth": 8, "groupsize": 0}}' --device cpu
 ```

 Then, export as follows: